carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 - Better runtime error messages.
 - More primitive functions.
 - Importing other modules.
-- Direct compilation to machine code.
-This one should be interesting.
+- Compile with LLVM, this one should be interesting.

 ## Listening to